mamu7211/asp.net-with-keycloak/README.md

 ## Disclaimer

-All this information is a collection of Websites, Stack Overflow answers and a lot of googling.
-So my thanks got to the folks out there who cared to upload tutorials and answer questions.
+All this information and code is a based on several blog posts and Stack Overflow answers.
+My thanks got to the folks out there who cared to upload tutorials and answer questions.

-Currently this repository works with:

 ## Intro